robot131/robot131.github.io/_pages/interests&skills.md

 author_profile: true
 ---

-My research interests including:
+My research interests include:
 + Computational imaging
 + Miniaturized device design
 + Computer Vision
-+ Deep learning methods and it's applications in solving inverse imaging problems.
++ Deep learning methods and their applications in solving inverse imaging problems.

 For more detailed information about my academic and research experiences, you can also refer to the [Research](../_pages/research.md), and  [Publications](../_pages/publications.md) of this website.